marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 Thus Easter is now held upon the same day as required by the occult tradition to symbolize properly the cosmic significance of the event, and in this respect both the Sun and the Moon are necessary factors, since Easter is not merely a solar festival.
 The Sun must go not only past the equator, as it does on the 21st of March, but the full Moon after the vernal equinox must also be passed.
 Then the following Sunday is Easter, the day of Resurrection.
 The light of the vernal Sun must be reflected by a full Moon before that day can dawn on earth, and there is as said a deep meaning behind that method of determining Easter, viz., that humanity was not sufficiently evolved to have the Religion of the Sun, the Christian Religion of universal brotherhood, until they had been fully prepared through the religions of the Moon which segregated and separated humanity into groups, nations, and races.
 This is symbolized by the annual rise of the Sun Spirit at Easter being deferred until the Jehovistic Moon has thrown back and fully reflected the light of the Easter Sun.

-[450]

 All the founders of race religions, Hermes, Buddha, Moses, etc., were initiates in the Jehovistic mysteries.
 They were Sons of Seth.
 At their initiation they became ensouled by their particular Race Spirit, and this Spirit, speaking through the mouth of such an initiate gave laws to his people, as for instance, the Decalogue of Moses, the laws of Manu, the noble truths of Buddha, etc. These laws manifested sin because the people did not and could not keep them at their stage of evolution.
 So they made a certain debt of destiny in consequence.
 This destiny the human initiate founder of the religion had to take upon himself and so had to be born again and again to help his people.
 Thus Buddha was born as Shankaracharya and had a number of other rebirths.
 Moses was reborn as Elijah and John the Baptist, but Christ, on the other hand, did not need to take birth in the first place.
 He did it of His own free will to help humanity, to abrogate the law that brings sin, and emancipate humanity from the law of sin and death.

 The Race religions of the lunar God, Jehovah, conveyed the will of God to mankind in an indirect manner through seers and prophets who were but imperfect instruments, as the lunar rays reflect the light of the Sun.

-[451]

 The mission of these religions was to prepare mankind for the universal religion of the Sun Spirit, Christ, who manifested among us without an intermediary as the light which comes direct from the Sun, and "we behold His glory as the Alone Begotten of the Father," when He taught the gospel of love.
 The Christian religion gives no laws, but preaches love as the fulfillment of the law.
 Therefore no debts of destiny are generated under it, and Christ, who was under no necessity to be born in the first place, will not be drawn to rebirth under the Law of Causation as were the founders of the lunar race religions, who must bear from time to time the sins of their followers.
 When He appears it will be in a body made of the two higher ethers: the light and reflecting ethers, the golden wedding garment called soma psuchicon or soul body by Paul, who is very emphatic in his assertion that "flesh and blood cannot inherit the Kingdom of God.
 He asserts that we shall be changed and be like Christ, and if we cannot enter the kingdom in a fleshy body it would be absurd to suppose that the King of Glory would wear such a coarse, cumbersome garment.

 The priestcraft from which Jehovah drew His representatives, the prophets and founders of religions and spiritual temple builders, are the Sons of Seth.
 The Sons of Cain still feel in their breasts the divine nature of their ancestor.
 They repudiate the indirect method of salvation by faith of the church and insist upon finding the light of wisdom themselves by direct methods of work, perfecting themselves in the arts and crafts and building the temple of material civilization by industry and statecraft according to the plan of God, the Grand Architect of the Universe, Christ being "the Chief Corner Stone" and each mystic Mason a "living stone."

-[452]

-In time, however, these two great streams of the Sons of Seth and the sons of Cain must unite in order to reach the portals of the kingdom of Christ.
+In time, however, these two great streams of the Sons of Seth and the Sons of Cain must unite in order to reach the portals of the kingdom of Christ.
 Before His time there was no way in which such an amalgamation could take place; but when Christ, the great Sun Spirit, came, Solomon was reborn as Jesus, into his lower vehicles the Christ Spirit entered at the Baptism; and Hiram Abiff was reborn as Lazarus.
 When Lazarus was raised up by the strong grip of the Lion of Judah's paw, Hiram and Solomon, the former antagonists, sank their differences as prompted by Christ Spirit, and both are working now for the establishment of the Kingdom of Christ.
 It was this the Pharisees in some way sensed or surmised and hence their fears that this Jesus would initiate many people and subvert them from the race religion to which they (the Pharisees) were wedded.

-[453]

-REASONS FOR THE TRIALS OF THE ASPIRANT
+### <h3 id="question-143">Question No. 143: REASONS FOR THE TRIALS OF THE ASPIRANT</h3>
-Question No. 143.

 Since I have commenced to study the Rosicrucian teachings and am trying to live a better life, it seems as if trouble piles upon me in a manner which I have never experienced before, and it seems as if those who are closest to me by relation are the ones who particularly try me.
 Sometimes I feel as if I were growing, at other times it seems that life is a failure.
 What is the real status, and what is the reason for these trials?

 Answer: When a ship is drifting down a river with the tide, the engines go around without seeming effort, and it makes great headway.
 Likewise, when an automobile goes down hill the engine is able to carry the load without effort and good progress is made.
 But when a ship must stem the tide and force its way against the current, or when an auto must climb a hill, it means considerable expenditure of effort, and progress is not so rapid.
 There are obstacles to be overcome.
 Every little rock is felt, etc.